 Have 2 or more years of work experience immediately preceding the date of application and be presently working in that field – Candidates must complete and submit an AMCA “Exam Eligibility Application” .
 There is a $25.00 processing fee upon the submission of the application, which is applied to the exam fee once approved.

 All work experience listed on the application will be verified by the AMCA.
 Once the application is approved/denied, the candidate will receive an email with a determination from the AMCA.
-For approved applications, a discount code is given to the applicant for the $25.00 to be applied when registering for their actual exam date.

 The candidate has 90 days in which to test or the process will have to start over including payment of all the fees.